MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 For example, if you write **You owe %9 %7 due on %2.**, then the resulting reminder will contain the following text: **You owe NZD 1.200,50 due on 02-02-2014.**.

 > [!NOTE]
 > The due date is calculated according to the date formula that you enter.
-For more information, see the "Using Date Formulas" section in [Entering Date Ranges](ui-enter-date-ranges.md).
+For more information, see [Using Date Formulas](ui-enter-date-ranges.md#using-date-formulas).

 After you have set up the reminder terms, with additional levels and text, enter one of the codes on each of the customer cards.
 For more information, see [Register New Customers](sales-how-register-new-customers.md).